 The Takeaway: Linoleum is natural, hygienic, and affordable but may get scratched.

 Not to be confused with quartz, quartzite is a natural stone material that's a great alternative to marble, according to Vaquero.
-She points out that it's more durable and less porous than marble, which is less susceptible to stains and scratches.
+The designer points out that it's more durable and less porous than marble, which is less susceptible to stains and scratches.

 The Takeaway: Quartzite is a natural stone that's more durable than porous marble.

 Freudenberger has mixed feelings about this countertop material, but it still makes her list of the best options.
-"I like that it is warm and very functional," she says.
+"I like that it is warm and very functional," Freudenberger says.
 However, she'd only use it in very specific situations.
-For instance, she recommends using butcher block for a kitchen island, rather than for the entire space.
+For instance, the designer recommends using butcher block for a kitchen island, rather than for the entire space.

 The Takeaway: Butcher block is functional, but you may only want to use it in small doses.

-"There are great products out there for sealing and protecting them," she explains.
+"There are great products out there for sealing and protecting them," the designer explains.
 "Some come prefinished, but it's important to keep an eye out for issues like warping, burns, knife marks, or cracking," Vaquero advises.

 The Takeaway: Wood offers a traditional look, but it may show wear over time.